-There so many different ways to make coleslaw but the most common ingredients seem to be cabbage and carrots.
-This coleslaw is a combination of green cabbage, julienned carrots, and red onion slices.
+There are so many different ways to make coleslaw but the most consistently common coleslaw ingredients seem to be cabbage and carrots.
+This coleslaw is a combination of green shredded cabbage, julienned carrots, and thinly sliced red onion.

-I use the whole cabbage for this recipe, but you can certainly use a bag of pre shredded coleslaw mix (or pre shredded cabbage) to save time if you like, then all you have to do is combine it with the easy coleslaw dressing recipe in this post.
+I use a whole green cabbage for this recipe, but you can certainly use a bag of pre shredded coleslaw mix (or pre shredded cabbage) to save time if you like, then all you have to do is combine it with the easy coleslaw dressing recipe in this post.

-Another point worth mentioning is that when you look at the amount of dressing compared to the amount of veggies you might think the ratios are a little off – you might think you won't have enough coleslaw dressing!
+Another point worth mentioning is that when you look at the amount of dressing compared to the number of veggies you might think the ratios are a little off – you might think you won't have enough coleslaw dressing!

 This is an illusion! lol